Animadversio/GPT-Auto-Data-Analytics/README.md

 * [ ] **Multi agent** tool chat, one assigning tasks and objectives the other one execute it.
     * Code architecture for these multi agent system.
     * Roles
-        * [x] **Analysis designer**.
+        * [x] **Analysis Supervisor**.
 Breaking down the overall objective into smaller questions that could be analyzed by code, assign them to data analyst.
         * [x] **Data analyst**.
 Taking the objective and tasks into account, using code to solve each one of them.
         * [x] **Visual analyst**.
-Draw conclusions from reading the figures and code.
+Draw conclusions from reading the figures and code. @Mar.12th
+        * [ ] **Research Manager**.
+Maintain a list of TODO for the analyst, hand out task one by one, when one analysis is finished check the result and write summary, assign a new one.
+            * [x] format the objective in a structred list, as json etc.  @Mar.12th
+            * [ ] then we can ask / answer them one by one?
+How to manage?
         * [ ] **Summary writer**.
 Taking the output of data analyst and polish it into a report.
-    * [ ] format the objective in a structred list, as json etc. then we can ask / answer them one by one.
 * [ ] **Vision interface**, current agent cannot see the plot, so the analysis is not quite informative....
     * [x] Demo for vision api drawing conclusions from the figures. @Mar.11.
-    * [ ] Integrating vision agent with the other agents.
+    * [x] Integrating vision agent with the main chat loop and integrating visual insight @Mar.12th.
-    * [ ] Vision API is significantly slower than others...
+    * [ ] Vision API is significantly slower than others.....
 * [ ] Add memory slot, let it remember the objective by reading it back.
 * [ ] Multi-file complex system analysis project.